-There’s more to avocados than being the stars of guacamole, that ever-popular Mexican dip.
+There’s more to avocados than being the stars of guacamole and toast.
 Native to northern Mexico and Central America, avocados were consumed by the Aztecs for thousands of years before the Europeans found them upon arrival in the Americas.

 It turns out the Aztecs were on to something — despite being relatively high in fat and calories (a medium fruit has about 250 calories and 23 grams of fat), avocados are one of the world’s most potent superfruits.

 Yes, we said fruit!
 Technically a berry, the avocado contains the highest percentage of protein — about four grams — of any fruit, as well as the most fat.
 However, this monosaturated fat, oleic acid, actually makes your body healthy, reducing bad cholesterol levels in the blood and thereby lowering the risk of a heart attack or stroke.
 While most fats are stored as body fats, monounsaturated fat is more likely to be burned for energy.

 Often referred to as the “nutrient booster,” oleic acid also helps your body increase the absorption of fat-soluble nutrients like carotenoids.
 In a study, one cup of avocado added to a simple salad composed of romaine lettuce, spinach and carrots, increased the absorption of carotenoids by 200-400 percent!
 And let’s not forget the other nutrients packed into an avocado: vitamin E, vitamin C, magnesium, potassium and fiber.
 A medium-sized avocado contains ten grams of fiber, including both insoluble and soluble fibers.
 The former keeps you regular, while the latter helps control your appetite by making you feel full.